Updated June 2, 2026

 This is categorically different from giving an executive a ChatGPT subscription or a Jasper license.
 Those are tools.
 They require effort to operate, expertise to prompt effectively, and judgment to edit.
 They shift labor from writing to prompting and editing — which is a lighter burden, but still a burden.
 AIaaS removes the executive from the production process almost entirely.
 They interact with finished drafts, not with software.

-What AIaaS Actually Includes
+What AIaaS Typically Includes

 AIaaS Versus Traditional Agency Content Services